Anthony Stephen Harrington

 Anthony Stephen Harrington is a lawyer and former American ambassador to Brazil (1999–2001).
-As of 2020, Harrington is Chair of Albright Stonebridge Group's (ASG) Managing Board and co-leads the firm's Americas practice.
-He also served as CEO.
-He is Chair of the Advisory Council of the Brazil Institute at the Woodrow Wilson Center.
+As of 2020, Harrington is chair of Albright Stonebridge Group's (ASG) managing board and co-leads the firm's Americas practice.
+He also was CEO.
+He is chair of the advisory council of the Brazil Institute at the Woodrow Wilson Center.

 Harrington was a longtime partner at Hogan & Hartson (now Hogan Lovells) in Washington, D.C.

 Harrington was a Morehead Scholar at the University of North Carolina at Chapel Hill where he earned a B.A. and earned a J.D. from the Duke University School of Law Class of 1966.